canonical/cloud-init/doc/rtd/topics/datasources/azure.rst

    dhcp on eth0.
 Default is True.
 For Ubuntu 16.04 or earlier, default is False.
  * **data_dir**: Path used to read metadata files and write crawled data.
- * **dhclient_lease_file**: The fallback lease file to source when looking for custom DHCP option 245 from Azure fabric.
  * **disk_aliases**: A dictionary defining which device paths should be interpreted as ephemeral images.
 See cc_disk_setup module for more info.